jsagara-arch/tracking_parcel/README.md

 📌 Overview

 This is a Scalable Tracking Number Generator API built with Spring Boot, using an H2 in-memory database for local development.
-It generates unique tracking numbers and provides a RESTful API for managing them.
+It generates unique tracking numbers and provides a RESTful API for managing them added basic validations , Exceptions.

 ✅ Features